This blog was originally published in June 2019. It was updated in October 2023.

 Can your current system do that?

-The more you learn about your prospects and how they engage with your marketing pieces and website, the better chance you have of connecting effectively with them.
+The more you learn about your prospects and how they engage with your marketing pieces, website and sales team, the better your chance of effectively connecting with them.

 Reason #3: You Can Target Prospects More Effectively